conoroshea1996/Dashboard/README.md

 ## Technologies Used

-- HTML5
+- #### HTML5
-- CSS3 / CSS Grid
+- #### CSS3 / CSS Grid
-- Javascript / Jquery
+- #### Javascript / Jquery
-- D3.js
+- #### D3.js
   D3 is a JavaScript library for visualizing data with HTML, SVG, and CSS.
-- Dc.js
+- #### Dc.js
   Dc is a javascript charting library with native crossfilter support, allowing highly efficient exploration on large multi-dimensional datasets (inspired by crossfilter's demo).
 It leverages d3 to render charts in CSS-friendly SVG format.
 Charts rendered using dc.js are data driven and reactive and therefore provide instant feedback to user interaction.
-- Crossfilter
+- #### Crossfilter
   Crossfilter is a JavaScript library for exploring large multivariate datasets in the browser.
+- #### Figma
+  Was used to produce wire frames
+- #### Kaggle
+  I used kaggle to get my datasets

 ## Testing

+### Responsiveness

+I've tested the responsiveness of my project using Chrome developer tools.
+I did this by right clicking on my webpage when in chrome and clicking inspect.
+I tested both the full width and Ipad.
+As these where my main targets.
+I found on smaller screen sizes such as the Iphone5 although the charts where scaling the text under each chart became unreadable.

+### Physical

+For the physical hardware, the project was tested on a asus 22 inch 1080p monitor, a 2011 macbook pro and a Dell 15.6 inch 1080p laptop.
+All of which looked as I expected.

+### Data Testing

+Throught out the making of this project I performed manual testing on each chart.Ensuring that the data was filtering correctly.
+Its also worth noting that console logged each piece of data to ensure that everything was working correctly.
+As a result all charts are fully interactive and filtering data correctly.